We all want our homes and family to be safe. However, we often tend to believe that bad things happen to others but not

 Burglary Rate per 100,000 Inhabitants in the U.S. States

 As you’ll see, the rate of burglary varies widely between states.
-There’s more than a fivefold difference between the states with the highest and lowest burglary rates.
+There’s more than a sixfold difference between the states with the highest and lowest burglary rates.

-According to home burglary statistics, you have the greatest chance of being burglarized if you live in New Mexico, Mississippi, or Oklahoma: these are the top three states with the highest burglary rates.
+According to home burglary statistics, you have the greatest chance of being burglarized if you live in New Mexico, Oklahoma, or Arkansas: these are the top three states with the highest burglary rates.

-On the other hand, New Hampshire, New York, and Virginia have the lowest rate of burglary in the whole country.
+On the other hand, New Hampshire, Virginia, and New Jersey have the lowest rate of burglary in the whole country.

 Top 50 Metropolitan Areas With The Highest Burglary Rate In the United States